vukrosic/analysis-of-optimizers/experiments/exp9_muon_vs_adam/THESIS.md

 **For Practitioners**: Muon offers a practical alternative to Adam with better performance and robustness, particularly valuable when hyperparameter tuning resources are limited.

-**For Researchers**: Our methodology demonstrates the importance of fair optimizer comparisons with independent hyperparameter optimization for each method.
+**For Researchers**: The methodology demonstrates the importance of fair optimizer comparisons with independent hyperparameter optimization for each method.

 **For MoE Development**: As MoE models continue scaling, understanding optimizer interactions with sparse activation patterns becomes increasingly important.

-**For Optimization Theory**: The contrasting behaviors of Muon and Adam regarding schedules and warmup highlight gaps in our theoretical understanding of why these techniques help.
+**For Optimization Theory**: The contrasting behaviors of Muon and Adam regarding schedules and warmup highlight gaps in the theoretical understanding of why these techniques help.

 ---